 Veterans Administration Denied Benefits for Camp Lejeune Water Contamination

+The Veterans Administration may have rejected claims of illnesses related to toxic exposure at Camp Lejeune and denied benefits to people who are now eligible for compensation through the Act.
 The VA may have used physicians who were not specialists to evaluate veteran claims.
 Though the VA has claimed that doctors had “appropriate credentials”, non-specialist physicians may have completed as little as four hours training on issues related to Camp Lejeune water contamination.

 Camp Lejeune Justice Act of 2022